lumigo-io/lumigo-kubernetes-operator/README.md

 #### Metrics

-Metrics are only available at the cluster level at the moment (i.e. infrastrucute metrics and not application metrics), and are enabled by default once the `lumigoToken.value` is set during the Helm installation.
+Metrics are only available at the cluster level at the moment (i.e. infrastrucute metrics and not application metrics), and are enabled by default assuming you either set `lumigoToken.value` in the Helm values, or reference an existing Kubernetes secret.

 ### Enabling automatic tracing